nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

-Curiously, exiv2 can read this file in 0.2 seconds and say "No metadata".  tvisitor takes 30 seconds to reach the same conclusion.
-I will investigate this.
+Both exiv2 and tvisitor parse this file in 0.2 seconds and say "No metadata".

 ```python
 #!/usr/bin/env python3